 The best thumbnails offer a sneak peek of what viewers can expect to see in your video, but steer clear of making them ‘clickbaity’.

 A good tip to bear in mind is to think about your thumbnail BEFORE you shoot your content so that you can capture several options.

 A great way of keeping your brand visible is to create playlists.
 By grouping together a set of videos, you can then dictate the order in which your fans view your content.
 Keyword-rich playlists help to improve your SEO and increase your search traffic.

 Playlists can appear in YouTube search results and also in suggested videos.
-As well as your own content you can also include videos from other channels that you admire, which is pretty awesome.
+Aside from your own content, you can include videos from other channels that you admire, which is pretty awesome.

 Think about grouping your videos by theme or current event.
 Or why not try creating a playlist that consists of your most popular videos to help make it easier for viewers to find your best performing content.

 Remember, a great playlist is a way of keeping your fans watching for longer.